chenaaron3/PeterPortal/script/README.md

 ## Cloud Deploy Data (in Bulk) to AWS ElasticSearch:
 1. cd into script
-2. Uncomment corresponding 'indexToDelete' variable in deleteelasticcloud.py
+2. Optionally uncomment corresponding 'indexToDelete' variable in deleteelasticcloud.py
+3. Optionally delete the existing index by running 'python deleteelasticcloud.py'
-3. Uncomment desired 'jsonToUpload' variable in deployelasticcloud.py
+4. Uncomment desired 'jsonToUpload' variable in deployelasticcloud.py
-4. Run 'npm run deployElastic'
+5. Index the data by running 'python deployelasticcloud.py'

 # Deploying Scripts to AWS EC2 Instance:
 ## Create an AWS EC2 Instance